 The town is literally crawling with spiders infesting the area for years, and is now a popular spot to stop.

 After leaving the bus, we were greeted by a young boy with a handful of tarantulas wanting to put them on the head of my boys.
-After politely declining, we entered the market to see the most unbelievable displays of tarantulas cooked using various methods.
+After politely declining, we entered the market to see the most unbelievable displays of tarantulas that were cooked using various methods.

 Driving along Route 6 from Phnom Penh towards Kampong Thom and Siem Reap, we were excited to spot an ancient bridge being guarded at either end by nagas.